RutaTang/spectacle.nvim/README.md

 # Spectacle.nvim

 The plugin is designed for working with mutiple sessions.
 With it, you can easily store and change your session.

-In addition, it also supports the integration with telescope.nvim.
+This plugin is closly integrated with telescope.nvim, so please make sure telescope.nvim is in your dependencies.

 ## Installnation